oncord-me/oncord/packages/generate/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 Thank you for using OnCord!

-This `README.md` now includes the detailed Oncord documentation, providing clear instructions and examples for setting up a project using `@oncordjs/client`.
-Adjust the content as needed to fit your specific project.